MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ## Telemetry historical data (ingestion) and workflow

-Once your have your devices onboarded into Places, you can perform a one-time backfill of historical data to populate Places with historical telemetry.
+Once you have your devices onboarded into Places, you can perform a one-time backfill of historical data to populate Places with historical telemetry.
 Then you can configure Places to receive continuous telemetry from your devices to stay up to date.
 The following diagram outlines the backfill file upload flow (top half) as well as the continuous device telemetry flow (bottom half).

 [GRAPHIC 2]